Become Pain Free Now

 Getting Started With Aquatic Therapy at In Motion O.C.

-Aquatic therapy is currently offered at our Irvine, CA, location only.
+Aquatic therapy is currently offered at our Irvine and Fullerton locations.
 All aquatic therapy sessions are conducted in our state-of-the-art facility and by a Doctor of Physical Therapy.

 If you’re interested in scheduling a consultation with one of our Doctors of Physical Therapy, feel free to give us a call.